kubermatic/docs/content/kubermatic/master/installation/start_kkp/guides/setup_repository/_index.en.md

 {{% tab name="GitLab" %}}
 Create new repository on GitLab [manually](https://docs.gitlab.com/ee/user/project/working_with_projects.html#create-a-project).

-Also prepare a GitLab API token which will be used for GitOps setup.
+Also prepare a [GitLab API token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) which will be used for GitOps setup.
+[Project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) can be used as well.
 {{% /tab %}}
 {{% /tabs %}}